LLM-as-a-Prophet: Understanding Predictive Intelligence with Prophet Arena: Prophet Arena: A Live Benchmark for Predictive Intelligence

 \subsection{Design Choices of \:\prophet\ and Differences from Other Forecasting Benchmarks}

 Because our goal is to thoroughly evaluate what capabilities affect LLMs' predictive intelligence, \prophet\ is built with different design choices compared to several recent forecasting benchmarks, which are designed primarily to rank LLMs or agents based solely on forecasting accuracy.
+To our best knowledge, \prophet\ is the first large-scale benchmark that continuously runs evaluation on real-market events under a multi-horizon protocol and within a modularized forecasting pipeline.
 We further illustrate these differences in \cref{tab:related}, whereas highlight the four key design choices of \prophet\ below.

 \begin{enumerate}[leftmargin=1.2em,itemsep=2pt,topsep=2pt] \item \textbf{Probabilistic forecasts:} Future events are intrinsically random, so we elicit each market's probabilistic forecast from each model, rather than a single choice of the most likely outcome.
-Notably, probabilistic forecasting is also the standard for real-world forecasting platforms in general, including leading ones such as \cite{Metaculus} and \cite{GoodJudge}. \item \textbf{Multi-horizon protocol:} For each event, the models are asked to make prediction across various timestamps before the event resolves.
-This enables temporal analyses of information assimilation and model behaviors. \item \textbf{Modularized forecasting pipeline:} The process of prediction is broken down from source collection to probability elicitation to market actionability.
+Notably, probabilistic forecasting is also the standard for real-world forecasting platforms in general, including leading ones such as \cite{Metaculus} and \cite{GoodJudge}. \item \textbf{Multi-horizon protocol:} We implement a multi-horizon forecasting protocol that sets a schedule for the models to make prediction across various timestamps before the event resolves; we defer details on the scheduling algorithm and multi-horizon aggregation to~\cref{app:prediction_context}.
+This enables our temporal analyses of how models update their forecasts as market conditions and public information evolve across the full lifecycle of an event. \item \textbf{Modularized forecasting pipeline:} The process of prediction is broken down from source collection to probability elicitation to market actionability.
 This enables a comprehensive and controlled study of LLMs' forecasting performance at different modules. \item \textbf{Market return metrics:} \prophet~allows the evaluation of market profitability of each forecast, measuring models' \emph{relative} advantage over market consensus. \end{enumerate}